Rocky Mountain locust

 The Rocky Mountain locust (Melanoplus spretus) is an extinct species of grasshopper that ranged through the western half of the United States and some western portions of Canada with large numbers seen until the end of the 19th century.
 Sightings often placed their swarms in numbers far larger than any other locust species, with one famous sighting in 1875 estimated at 198000 sqmi in size (greater than the area of California), weighing 27.5 million tons and consisting of some 12.5 trillion insects, the greatest concentration of animals ever recorded, according to Guinness World Records.

 Less than 30 years later, the species was apparently extinct.
 The last recorded collection of a specimen was in 1904 in Colorado.
 As a creature so ubiquitous was not expected to become extinct, very few specimens were ever collected (though a few preserved remains have been found in Knife Point Glacier, Wyoming, and Grasshopper Glacier, Montana).

-Rocky Mountain locusts were a part of the diet of the critically endangered or possibly extinct northern curlew (Numenius borealis) on its spring migration and the extinction of the locust has been speculated as being a factor in the decline of the curlew.
+Rocky Mountain locusts were a part of the diet of the critically endangered or possibly extinct Eskimo curlew (Numenius borealis) on its spring migration and the extinction of the locust has been speculated as being a factor in the decline of the curlew.

 Taxonomy

 The species name was formally published with the Latin binomial Caloptenus spretus in 1866 by B.D.
-Walsh as named by "Mr. Uhler, without describing it," adding that "The name 'spretus' means 'despised', and refers apparently to its having been hitherto despised or overlooked by Entomologists".
+Walsh as named by "Mr. Uhler, without describing it," adding that "The name 'spretus' means 'despised', and refers apparently to its having been hitherto despised or overlooked by entomologists".
 Walsh does not provide a description of the species, except for female wing length, as well as some aspects of biology, ecology, and control.
 Some entomologists credit the authority for the binomial Caloptenus spretus to C. Thomas, but fails on the Principle of Priority.
 The treatment under the genus Melanoplus began in 1878 in publications by S. H. Scudder who pointed out the difference between the genus Caloptenus that he noted as being more correctly spelled Calliptenus and Melanoplus.

 The species is reported to have descended from the Rocky Mountains to the prairie in large numbers only in certain years, particularly in dry seasons, following westward wind currents.
 Outbreaks usually lasted two consecutive years.
 Although a great number of eggs were laid on the prairie during outbreak years, individuals hatched from these eggs usually did not thrive, a condition that has been attributed to the lack of adaptation of this species to prairie habitats.